-If an agency or subrecipient feels that the local process for allocating funding unfairly eliminated them from receiving funding or adequate funding, they may appeal that decision to the appropriate body of their COC/local coalition (e.g. board of directors).
-Local coalitions/COCs may request that DEHCR review an appeal.
-Once a COC determination is made, agencies may also appeal the COC decision to DEHCR.
+If an agency or subrecipient feels that the local process for allocating funding unfairly eliminated them from receiving funding or adequate funding, they may appeal that decision to the appropriate body of their CoC/LHC (e.g. board of directors).
+CoCs/LHCs may request that DEHCR review an appeal.
+Once a CoC determination is made, agencies may also appeal the CoC decision to DEHCR.